-BLOOOOOOP: NeNe Leakes Reportedly Fired From #RHOA, Tweets That SOMEONE ‘Won’t Get Away With It’
+BLOOOOOOP: NeNe Leakes Responds To #RHOA Firing Rumors, Tweets That SOMEONE ‘Won’t Get Away With It’

 NeNe Leakes Fired

-BLOOOOOOP: NeNe Leakes Reportedly Fired From #RHOA, Tweets That SOMEONE ‘Won’t Get Away With It’
+BLOOOOOOP: NeNe Leakes Responds To #RHOA Firing Rumors, Tweets That SOMEONE ‘Won’t Get Away With It’

-Just days after news broke of Eva Marcille’s departure from Real Housewives of Atlanta, it looks like a longtime housewife might be getting the ax.
+Just days after news broke of Eva Marcille’s departure from Real Housewives of Atlanta, rumors have surfaced that an original housewife might be getting the ax—but she’s denying them.

 LoveBScott who broke the news of Phaedra Parks’ firing, reports that the RHOA O.G.
 NeNe Leakes has not been offered an opportunity to return to ‘The Real Housewives of Atlanta’ for season 13.